-Owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality.
+Owners who qualify and who are registered as indigents in terms of the adopted Indigent Management Policy of the municipality.

-Applications must be accompanied by-

-- a certified copy of the identity document or any other proof of the applicant's age which is acceptable to the municipality; - sufficient proof of total household income; which must not exceed an amount equal to twice the amount of two state pensions; - iii. an affidavit from the applicant; - v. a Letter of Authority issued by a Court of Law if not the registered owner of the property
+- (a) Applications must be accompanied by - i. a certified copy of the identity document or any other proof of the applicant's age which is acceptable to the municipality;

-These applications must be made in terms of the in terms of the adopted indigent policy of the municipality.

-The municipality retains the right to refuse the exemption if the details supplied in the application form were incomplete, incorrect or false.

-- 11.4 Impermissible Rates: In terms of section 17(1) of the Property Rates Act 17 the municipality may, inter alia, not levy a rate:- - (a) On those parts of a special nature reserve, national park or nature reserve within the meaning of the National Environmental Management: Protected Areas Act, 2003 (Act No.57 of 2003) or of a national botanical garden within the meaning of the National Environmental Management: Biodiversity Act, 2004, which are not developed or used for commercial, business, or residential agricultural purposes. - (b) On mineral rights within the meaning of paragraph (b) of the definition of "property" in section 1 of the Act. - (c) On a property belonging to a land reform beneficiary or his or her heirs, provided that this exclusion lapses ten years from the date on which such beneficiary's title was registered in the office of the Registrar of Deeds. - (d) On a property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community which is occupied by an office-bearer of that community who officiates at services at that place of worship.
+- ii. sufficient proof of total household income; which must not exceed an amount equal to twice the amount of two state pensions; - iii. an affidavit from the applicant; - iv. a Letter of Authority issued by a Court of Law if not the registered owner of the property - (b) These applications must be made in terms of the adopted Indigent Management Policy of the Municipality. - (c) The Municipality retains the right to refuse the exemption if the details supplied in the application form were incomplete, incorrect or false. - 9.3.3 Impermissible Rates: In terms of section 17(1) of the Property Rates Act 17 the municipality may, inter alia, not levy a rate:- - (a) On those parts of a special nature reserve, national park or nature reserve within the meaning of the National Environmental Management: Protected Areas Act, 2003 (Act No.57 of 2003) or of a national botanical garden within the meaning of the National Environmental Management: Biodiversity Act, 2004, which are not developed or used for commercial, business, or residential agricultural purposes. - (b) On mineral rights within the meaning of paragraph (b) of the definition of "property" in section 1 of the Act. - (c) On a property belonging to a land reform beneficiary or his or her heirs, provided that this exclusion lapses ten years from the date on which such beneficiary's title was registered in the office of the Registrar of Deeds. - (d) On a property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community which is occupied by an officebearer of that community who officiates at services at that place of worship.

-12. REDUCTIONS
+10. REDUCTIONS

-- 12.1 Reductions as contemplated in section 15 of the Act will be considered on an adhoc basis in the event of the following:- - 12.1.1 Partial or total destruction of a property. - 12.1.2 Disasters as defined in the Disaster Management Act, 2002 (Act 57 of 2002). - 12.2 The following conditions shall be applicable in respect of 12.1:- - 12.2.1 The owner referred to in 12.1.1 shall apply in writing for a reduction and the onus will rest on such applicant to prove to the satisfaction of the municipality that his property has been totally or partially destroyed.
+- 10.1 Reductions as contemplated in section 15 of the Act will be considered on an adhoc basis in the event of the following:- - 10.1.1 Partial or total destruction of a property. - 10.1.2 Disasters as defined in the Disaster Management Act, 2002 (Act 57 of 2002). - 10.2 The following conditions shall be applicable in respect of 10.1:- - 10.2.1 The owner referred to in 10.1.1 shall apply in writing for a reduction and the onus will rest on such applicant to prove to the satisfaction of the municipality that his property has been totally or partially destroyed.
 He/she will also have to indicate to what extent the property can still be used and the impact on the value of the property.

-- 12.2.2 Property owners will only qualify for a rebate if affected by a disaster as referred to in the Disaster Management Act, 2002 (Act No. 57 of 2002). - 12.2.3 Upon verification by the municipal valuer, the destroyed property will be treated as a vacant stand. - 12.2.4 If rates were paid in advance prior to granting of a reduction the municipality will give credit to such an owner as from the date of reduction until the date of lapse of the reduction or the end of the period for which payment was made whichever occurs first.
+- 10.2.2 Property owners will only qualify for a rebate if affected by a disaster as referred to in the Disaster Management Act, 2002 (Act No. 57 of 2002). - 10.2.3 Upon verification by the Municipal Valuer, the destroyed property will be treated as a vacant stand. - 10.2.4 If rates were paid in advance prior to granting of a reduction the municipality will give credit to such an owner as from the date of reduction until the date of lapse of the reduction or the end of the period for which payment was made whichever occurs first.

-13. REBATES
+11. REBATES

-13.1.
+11.1.
 Categories of properties